lapp0/sample-efficient-nanogpt/README.md

 * **Parameter limit**: ≤ 162M parameters (including embeddings).
 Inactive parameters count towards the total.
 * **Target**: achieve ≤ 3.28 cross-entropy loss on FineWeb val.
 * **Data**: Must accept FineWeb tokens in the order the dataloader provides.
 Process the tokens as you like.
+  * **Tokenization**: You may train a new tokenizer, but only on data equal to or less than the number of tokens used to train your model.
+Sequence order must remain unchanged.
+For alternative tokenizers, evaluation will be based on [Bits-Per-Byte (BPB)](https://arxiv.org/pdf/2412.09871).

 * **Time**: Must train on 8xH100 in fewer than 30 minutes

 ## Records